 Celestial location accuracy measures the absolute accuracy of Chandra X-ray source locations.
-Based on observations of 262 point sources detected within 2' of the boresight and having accurately known coordinates, the 90% source location error circle has a radius of less than 0.7" for each SI (Figure 5.4).
+Based on observations of 262 point sources detected within 2' of the boresight and having accurately known coordinates, the 90% source location error circle has a radius of less than 0.6" overall, and less than 0.7" for each SI (Figure 5.4).
 Fewer than 1% of sources are outside a 1" radius.
-The difference in astrometric accuracy for different SIs is a function of two factors: number of available data points for boresight calibration; and accuracy of the fiducial light SIM-Z dependence calibration.
-To achieve the plotted level of accuracy with data downloaded from the Chandra archive, users must follow the CXC thread to improve astrometric accuracy (http://cxc.harvard.edu/ciao/threads/arcsec_correction/).
-This thread adjusts the event file coordinate reference using the most recent available boresight calibration data.
+The difference in astrometric accuracy for different SIs is a function of two factors: number of available data points for boresight calibration and accuracy of the fiducial light SIM-Z placement.
+The plotted level of accuracy applies for observations that have been processed or reprocessed after Dec.
+31, 2003.
+For data from Chandra archive processed before that date, users should follow the CXC thread (http://cxc.harvard.edu/ciao/threads/arcsec\correction/) to improve astrometric accuracy This thread adjusts the event file coordinate reference using the most recent available boresight calibration data.